November 4, 2025

 Information

-Hotline can help victims, survivors of domestic violence.
+Hotline can help victims and survivors of domestic violence.
 Call 1-800-799-7233.

 Below is a state directory for reporting child abuse and neglect State

-Child Abuse and Neglect Reporting Numbers, State toll-free numbers and websites for specific agencies designated to receive and investigate reports of suspected child abuse and neglect.
+Child Abuse and Neglect Reporting Numbers, State toll-free numbers, and websites for specific agencies designated to receive and investigate reports of suspected child abuse and neglect.

 States listed below in alphabetical order: